-I am currently an Assistant Prof. (Biträdande lektor) at the Dept. of Forest Economics, SLU, Umeå and a researcher at the Beijer Institute of Ecological Economics (a research insititute of the Kungliga Vetenskapsakademien at Stockholm).
-My background and training has been in a combination of engineering and economics, with my PhD being in "Sustainable Development" at the Columbia University in New York, a program that trained us in the use of tools of economics to address questions related to the natural world and health.
+I am currently an Associate Professor (Universitetslektor) at the Dept. of Forest Economics, SLU, Umeå.
+I was previously employed as a researcher at the Beijer Institute of Ecological Economics (a research insititute of the Kungliga Vetenskapsakademien--Royal Swedish Academy of Sciences-- at Stockholm).
+My background and training has been in a combination of engineering and economics, with my PhD being in (the economics of) "Sustainable Development" at the Columbia University in New York, a program that trained us in the use of tools of economics to address questions related to the natural world and health.

-I have taught many courses in a rather broad variety of subjects at the master's and PhD level (D-level), at Umeå University's Dept. of Economics, including environmental and resource economics, econometrics, and microeconomics, in addition to shorter courses.
-I have taken course responsibility for environmental and resource economics thrice (2014, 2017), econometrics twice (2014, 2016), and microeconomics once (2013).
+I have taught many courses in a rather broad variety of subjects at the master's and PhD level (D-level), at Umeå University's Dept. of Economics and at SLU in the Jägmästare program, including in environmental and resource economics, forest economics, econometrics, and microeconomics, in addition to shorter courses.
+I have taken course responsibility for environmental and resource economics thrice (2014, 2017), econometrics twice (2014, 2016), and microeconomics once (2013), and have taught a course on forest economics thrice (2017-2019).
 I have also taught parts of the course on Forest Industry Supply Strategy (2017), and a short course in R (KVA/Beijer, 2015).

-I have ongoing collaborations with researchers at the University of Oregon, Tel Aviv University, George Washington University (Washington D.C), among others.
+I have ongoing collaborations with researchers at the University of Oregon, Tel Aviv University, George Washington University (Washington D.C), Beijer Institute, among others.

 Before moving to the SLU Umeå in January 2017, I was at the Beijer Institute in August 2014 and prior to that, was a Brouwaldh Fellow at the Center for Environmental and Resource Economics and the Department of Economics at Umeå University.
 I came to the U.S. from India to do a PhD in Sustainable Development at Columbia University’s School of International and Public Affairs, and moved to Sweden soon after its completion.

-I have been co-supervisor for Mattias Vesterberg (2013-2017) at the Dept. of Economics at Umeå University, and continue to be co-supervisor to Anders Vesterberg (Dept. of Economics, Umeå University).
+I am currently co-supervisor (de facto main) for Xiao Hu (anticipated completion: Spring 2022), have been co-supervisor for Mattias Vesterberg (2013-2017) at the Dept. of Economics at Umeå University, and continue to be co-supervisor to Anders Vesterberg (Dept. of Economics, Umeå University).

 I have also been primary supervisor for more than five Master's students at the Dept. of Economics at Umeå University.